Entry-Level Engineer Planner

 - Temporary traffic control

-- Meeting participation, including preparation of presentations and public outreach material
+- Meeting participation, including preparation of presentations and public outreach materials

 - Project management

-- Participate in the Fehr & Peers internal Research and Development Program
+- The Fehr & Peers internal Research and Development program

 - Be ready to ask many questions.